 The other option is Cedar Valley Reservoir, which is located several miles west and south of town.
 The cost there is also $9 per night for “wilderness” camping, via a self-pay station.
 Camping at Cedar Valley Reservoir, while not as easily accessible from the trail, should be quieter and more remote.

-Iola is currently at the southern end of the Prairie Spirit Trail.
+Iola is at the southern end of the Prairie Spirit Trail.
 The only tent camping option in Iola is Iola RV Park and Storage, which is, as the name implies, primarily an RV park, but they do provide some tent sites, for $10 a night, with some additional amenities, such as showers and laundry facilities, that are not available at most of the other sites.

 Humboldt offers Camp Hunter Park, which provides facilities for both RV parking and tent camping.
 Amenities include electricity, restrooms, showers, water, shelters, picnic tables, trash bins, and free Wi-Fi Internet.
 Tent camping is free, but campers need to check in with the Humboldt Police.